nussmueller-dev/NUNO/README.md

 # NUNO

-A muliplayer uno game for young people and also young people
+A multiplayer UNO game for young people and also young people

 ---
 **NOTE**

-This project is not yet completed
+This project is not completed yet!

 ---